ipfs-shipyard/go-ipfs-desktop/README.md

-# Experiment: IPFS Desktop without Electon
+# Experiment: IPFS Desktop without Electron

 This repo is an experiment created during a Hack Week (2021 Q1) to explore if it is possible to provide most of IPFS Desktop functionality